cirrax/puppet-libvirt/README.md

 Things currently not supported:
 * Operating Systems other than Debian, Ubuntu or RedHat.
 Adding support for other systems is a matter of defining the relevant parameters in hiera.
+* Documentation always needs some love ;) I would especially appreciate some examples of profiles you are using.

 Patches to support any of these (or other) missing features are welcome.